Severe Thunderstorm Warning issued for Lenawee, Monroe by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lenawee, Monroe by NWS

-Effective: 2021-08-13 16:27:00 EDT Expires: 2021-08-13 17:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lenawee; Monroe A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM EDT FOR MONROE AND SOUTHEASTERN LENAWEE COUNTIES At 426 PM EDT, severe thunderstorms were located along a line extending from 7 miles south of Flat Rock to near Ida to 8 miles east of Morenci, moving east at 20 mph.
+Effective: 2021-08-13 16:07:00 EDT Expires: 2021-08-13 17:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lenawee; Monroe The National Weather Service in Detroit/Pontiac has issued a * Severe Thunderstorm Warning for Monroe County in southeastern Michigan Southern Lenawee County in southeastern Michigan * Until 515 PM EDT. * At 406 PM EDT, severe thunderstorms were located along a line extending from near Grosse Ile to Petersburg to near Fayette, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Ida around 430 PM EDT.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Flat Rock, Dundee and Petersburg around 410 PM EDT.
+Ida around 425 PM EDT.
+Lambertville around 430 PM EDT.
 Temperance around 435 PM EDT.
 Monroe around 450 PM EDT.
 Luna Pier around 455 PM EDT.
-Ottawa Lake around 515 PM EDT.
-Lambertville around 530 PM EDT.
-Other locations impacted by these severe thunderstorms include Newport, Estral Beach, Ogden Center, Toledo Beach, Erie, Woodland Beach, Stony Point, Bolles Harbor, Samaria and Jasper.
+Other locations impacted by these severe thunderstorms include Newport, Seneca, Lime Creek, Estral Beach, Munson, Ogden Center, Canandaigua, Toledo Beach, Erie and South Rockwood.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0